Scientific Name

 Description

 Dudleya farinosa is a much-branched succulent with thick, woody, often elongated stems (caudices) with a rosette of pointed, gray-green leaves at the tips.
-The stems grow up to 24 inches (60 cm) long and 1.2 inches (3 cm) in diameter, becoming decumbent or pendent, forming clumps with age.
+The stems can grow up to 24 inches (60 cm) long and 1.2 inches (3 cm) in diameter, at first erect, becoming decumbent or pendent as they grow and forming a clump.
 The older parts of the stem are typically not visible between the dried leaves.
-The rosettes are up to 4 inches (10 cm) in diameter.
+The rosettes can reach a diameter of 4 inches (10 cm).
 They divide in the center, and the two points eventually grow apart until they form two branches with their own rosettes.
-Leaves are usually strongly farinose or green and often have bright red edges and tips.
-They are up to 2.4 inches (6 cm) long and up to 1 inch (2.5 cm) wide.
+The leaves are usually strongly farinose or green and often have bright red edges and tips.
+They measure up to 2.4 inches (6 cm) long and 1 inch (2.5 cm) wide.

-In summer, the rosettes produce erect, up to 14 inches (35 cm) tall, reddish flower stalks with a few tiny leaflets at intervals and topped with a dense cluster of pale yellow flowers.
+In summer, the rosettes produce erect, reddish flower stalks that reach up to 14 inches (35 cm) in height, have a few tiny leaflets at intervals, and are topped with a dense cluster of pale yellow flowers.

 Hardiness